• Skip to main content

 Serving suggestions

-These turkey stuffed peppers with rice can be paired with lots of side dishes including steamed, boiled or braised vegetables, all manner of roasted vegetables, celery root puree, stuffed sweet potatoes or potato wedges.
+These ground turkey stuffed peppers with rice can be paired with lots of side dishes including steamed, boiled or braised vegetables, all manner of roasted vegetables, celery root puree, stuffed sweet potatoes or potato wedges.
 Browse my salad recipes for more serving ideas!

 Can I prepare stuffed peppers with turkey ahead

 Yes, you can!
 What I love about this recipe, in fact, is how delicious it is the next day too.
-If you prepare this recipe in advance the peppers will become infused with all the flavours even before you bake them.
+If you prepare this dish in advance the peppers will become infused with all the flavours even before you bake them.
 Just ensure the peppers are cooled completely before refrigerating (you can keep them in the fridge covered overnight and cook the next day).

 Side view of stuffed peppers with rice and turkey on top of parchment.